AuroraMaster/react-native-ohos-library/en/react-native-pager-view.md

 > [!TIP] For details, see [Directly Linking Source Code](/en/link-source-code.md).

 ### 3. Configuring CMakeLists and Introducing ViewPagerPackage

+> If you are using version <= 6.2.4, please skip this chapter.

 Open `entry/src/main/cpp/CMakeLists.txt` and add the following code: